roeegro/SwimFix/README.md

         - 18 keypoint body keypoint estimation based on the OpenPose library.
     - **Performance evaluation** of the swimmer:
 	    - Error detection including multiple error types
-	    - Manuel error annotation on each frame of the video
+	    - Manuel error annotation on eacha frame of the videoyour choice
     - **Extraction & Visualization** of various performance measures:
 		- The keypoints' coordinates
 		- The angles of the swimmer's shoulders/elbows/wrists
-		- Graph for every measure with its value in e
+		- Graph for every measure with its value in every frame of the video
     - **Model Testing and Evaluation**
 	    - Manual video annotation.
 	    - Expected vs actual swimmer's pose.